Systematic error mitigation for the PIXIE Fourier transform spectrometer

 The Fourier transform from the measured interferograms to the synthesized frequency spectra assumes that the phase-delay mechanism is in the correct position for each detector sample.
 Differences between the nominal and actual positions modulate the synthesized spectra to create both random (noise) terms and coherent systematic terms.
 Nagler et al. (2015) \cite{nagler/etal:2015} discuss the simplest case of a fixed phase offset, either from a metrology error or a timing error such that the detector samples do not line up onto zero path difference (ZPD).
 A fixed position offset $\Delta z$ in the IFG sampling produces errors in both the real and imaginary parts of the synthesized spectra,

 modulating to the incident spectrum $S_\nu$ by terms proportional to powers of the position offset $\Delta z$.
-The effect appears at first order in $\Delta z$ for the imaginary spectra and at second order for the real spectra.
+Since the imaginary Fourier transform depends on $\sin(z)$ while the real part depends on $\cos(z)$, for small offsets $\Delta z$ the effect appears at first order in $\Delta z$ for the imaginary spectra and at second order $(\Delta z)^2$ for the real spectra.
 For position errors $\Delta z$ less than the 7~$\mu$m mirror step size, the effect in the real spectrum is suppressed by 2--4 orders of magnitude relative to the imaginary spectrum over the PIXIE frequency range.
 ZPD errors may thus be removed by fitting a single phase term $\Delta z$ to minimize the imaginary part of the Fourier transform.
 A single phase correction fit to the full mission data removes a single degree of freedom from over $10^7$ discrete IFGs, reducing the error to levels $\delta S_\nu^{\rm Re} < 10^{-6}$~Jy~sr$^{-1}$ with negligible increase in noise.

 Random errors in the mirror position produce a related effect.
 The interferogram amplitude at the $i^{\it th}$ position sample may be represented by the cosine transform

 up to normalizing constant (Eq. \ref{full_p_eq}).
 For random position errors $\delta z \ll z$ we may re-write this as